 The Academic Success Program

 The Academic Success Program (ASP) at SMU Dedman School of Law is dedicated to cultivating a supportive academic environment and to helping all law students reach their full academic potential.
-The ASP program provides skills training and support for all students at all stages of their law school education with a focus on helping students maximize their potential for learning the law while acquiring effective study skills as well as aiding student in developing their ability to perform legal analysis.
-In 2015, with the adoption of our new Inns of Court Program, ASP was established as a cornerstone program of the 1L Inns of Court.
+ASP provides academic skills training and support for students at all stages of their law school education.
+In 2015, with the adoption of our new Inns of Court Program, ASP also became a cornerstone program of the 1L Inns of Court.

 Academic Success Program Mentors